orangebread/raggy/README.md

 ## Quick Start

-Download `raggy.py` and place it in the root of your project.
+Download `raggy.py` (or the `raggy` launcher) and place it in the root of your project.
 All you need to do next is put all your documents for the RAG inside a `./docs` folder and **build** the RAG using the command line.

 **Supported file formats:** `.md` (Markdown), `.pdf` (PDF), `.docx` (Word), `.txt` (Plain text)